Guest writer J Brooke: “Denny and Me”

 When Denny was born, I sent a football and a ballerina tutu along with a note welcoming them to the world and wishing them choices and options in their life ahead.

-Denny was two when they attended Beatrice’s and my wedding in Montreal.
+Denny was 2 when they attended Beatrice’s and my wedding in Montreal.
 When Beatrice’s sister saw me dressed for the wedding, in grey trousers and a floral print button-down, she shifted her lower lip to the side and said, “You’re wearing street clothes to get married in?”
-Denny was still being dressed in dresses back then, but their Paddington Bear-ish overcoat saved them, as they sat tall on my brother’s shoulders.
+Denny was still being dressed in dresses back then, but their Paddington Bear-ish overcoat saved them as they sat tall on my brother’s shoulders.
+When Denny was 5, I taught them how to throw a baseball.
+When Denny was 8, I gave them a mitt and we spent the entirety of my visit playing catch.
+Denny wore a baseball cap everywhere.

 As a kid, I wore a baseball cap too, tucking up into it the long hair my mother wouldn’t allow me to get barbered the way my brother got his done monthly.
-At summer camp I was known as “the kid with the baseball cap” which was meant as a slight, but I took as compliment.
+At summer camp I was known as “the kid with the baseball cap,” which was meant as a slight, but I took as compliment.
 During the school year I’d go and watch my brother’s haircuts.
 He’d sit statue-still reading a Superman comic while the barber snipped at his feathery sideburns.
 My favorite part was the two columns of hair that congregated on the back of my brother’s neck getting buzzed clean.
 Zzzh zzzh.
 I’d touch the back of my neck trying to locate what such fresh stubble might feel like on me.

 My parents worried my brother was gay, thinly based on his disdain of sports and his self-created origin story that he “floated down on a pink cloud.”
 A frequent reader of my brother’s diary when we were growing up, I knew he wasn’t gay.
 He was five years older, so I often needed the dictionary to look up terms he used describing what he was doing with his girlfriend.
 Still, he walked like a ballet dancer – “Stop prancing!” our mother would yell.